tomvannuenen/corporeal/README.md

 CORPOREAL
 ========================

-An interactive command-line Python package for transforming, ordering and visualizing text corpora, for Python 3 on mac.
+An interactive command-line Python package for transforming, ordering and visualizing text corpora, for Python 3 (tested only on mac).

 <h2> Requirements </h2>